RachelFoare/Pangenome-construction-using-VG/README.md

 Before indexing as ```wg.gcsa``` it is necessary to prune the graphs, i.e. to mask out highly complex regions.
 (work in progress)

+# Assessing the Pangenome - Statistics for the internship report

+In order to properly assess the performance of the graph, it is essential to examine criteria reflecting the quality of the alignment of the graph with the reads of an external group remaining genetically close, and compare it with the same alignment with the original linear reference used to build the pangenome.
+These criteria can be found and measured using vg, the ```Picard``` module and SAMtools.
+The stats will be calculated by the results of the alignment of Bedouin reads to the graph, and the alignment of the same individuals on the linear reference.
+The linear alignments can be found [here](https://www.internationalgenome.org/data-portal/sample), with the specified population (Bedouin, not Bedouin B).